sscovil/risk-game/game-rules.md

 After the sixth set has been traded in, each additional set is worth 5 more armies.

 Example: If you trade in the seventh set, you get 20 armies; if you trade in the eighth, you get 25 armies, and so on.
-“First” and “second” set, etc., refer to sets traded in by anyone during the game.
-Thus, if you trade in the third set in the game, you receive 8 armies, even if it’s the first set you have traded in.
+"First" and "second" set, etc., refer to sets traded in by anyone during the game.
+Thus, if you trade in the third set in the game, you receive 8 armies, even if it's the first set you have traded in.

 ##### Occupied Territories